brainsnorkel/sourdough/README.md

 ### Ingredients

   * Enough flour to line a tea towel or proofing basket
-  * A small amount of semolina or dusting flour
+  * A small amount of dusting flour

 ### Equipment